tmax818/mern_march24/lectures/overview/notes/fsJs/README.md

 ## Client-Server Architecture

->a __client__ is a machine that requests data through the internet
+- a __client__ is a machine that requests data through the internet

->__Servers__ are machines that contain all of the data and resources your machines need to display content to Internet users.
+- __Server__ is a machine that contain all of the data and resources needed to display content.